An expert in early years EDUCATION AND CARE

 WHY?

-I believe that a crucial way to address societal issues is to begin with the early years of our lives.
 This means recognising the power that we, as educators, can have in supporting young children to flourish without constraint.

 Biography

-Shaddai is a lecturer in Early Childhood Studies (UK and China) at Bath Spa University and an associate lecturer at the Open University.
+Shaddai is a senior lecturer in Early Childhood Studies (UK and China) at Bath Spa University and an associate lecturer at the Open University.

-Shaddai has published papers with the Journal of Early Childhood Research, Ethnicities, and Emotion, Space and Society.
 They are on the editorial board for Gender and Education journal and contribute toward the academic peer-review process.

-Shaddai is currently part of the systematic review advisory panel for the Froebel Trust funded study Froebelian Leadership in Early Years.
-Shaddai was previously part of the advisory group for the BERA funded study, ‘Ethnicity and the Early Years Workforce’.
+Shaddai was part of the systematic review advisory panel for the Froebel Trust funded study Froebelian Leadership in Early Years and was part of the advisory group for the BERA funded study, ‘Ethnicity and the Early Years Workforce’.
+He was on the steering group for the ESRC funded study 'Gender Diversification in Early Years Education’.

-Shaddai also previously co-convened the Scottish Educational Research Association (SERA) Early Years Network between 2018-2022.In October 2018, Shaddai featured on the BME Power List 2018, showcasing Bristol's 100 most influential black and minority ethnic people.
-They are now part of the Early Years Black List.
+Shaddai also co-convened the Scottish Educational Research Association (SERA) Early Years Network between 2018-2022.
+In October 2018, Shaddai featured on the BME Power List, showcasing Bristol's 100 most influential BME people.

 Shaddai’s experience working in the early years is varied, most recently he was part of the family support team within a children’s centre in central Bristol.
 He has worked as an early years practitioner in a range of PVI nurseries.
 During his time studying at the University of Bristol Shaddai was a community liaison ambassador.